bhurghundii/warmupbot/README.md

 Turn on Github Actions for your repo.
 It's by default off but go into setitngs and switch it on.

 ### Step 2
+Set Workflow Actions to read and write - this is so your integration can drop tasks

+### Step 3
 Create excercises you want to generate for your to-do list.

 In kata.csv is an example of various art excercises I do before I draw.